2024 Green Bay Packers season

 The 2024 season was the Green Bay Packers 104th in the National Football League (NFL), their 106th overall, their seventh under the leadership of general manager Brian Gutekunst and their sixth under head coach Matt LaFleur.
 The Packers improved upon their 9–8 record from last year following a Week 15 victory against the Seattle Seahawks on Sunday Night Football.
-With their Week 16 34–0 shutout win over the New Orleans Saints, the Packers clinched a Wild Card spot in the NFC Playoffs and their fifth playoff berth in six seasons under Lafleur.
+With their Week 16 34–0 shutout win over the New Orleans Saints, the Packers clinched a Wild Card spot in the NFC Playoffs and their fifth playoff berth in six seasons under LaFleur.

 The Packers became the first team in NFL history to win 800 regular season games following their Week 2 victory against the Indianapolis Colts.
 The Packers clinched their 37th playoff appearance in 2024, the most of any team in the league.
 However, the Packers finished the season 1–5 against their division, with their only win being against the Chicago Bears in Week 11, in which Karl Brooks blocked a potential game-winning 46-yarder from Cairo Santos.
 Unlike last year, the Packers failed to win the Wild Card round of the playoffs for the first time since 2013 when they fell to the eventual Super Bowl LIX champion Philadelphia Eagles by a score of 22–10.
-This was the final full season for Mark Murphy as CEO as he is expected to retire in July 2025 and be replaced by Ed Policy.
+This was the final full season for Mark Murphy as CEO amid his looming retirement in July 2025.
 The Packers had an average roster age of 25.3, making them the youngest team to make the playoffs in 2024.
-This was the Packers' fifth playoff appearance in six seasons.